Configure Tessera transaction manager

 For advanced users, you may decide on certain options for the transaction manager, or to disable other parts.

-The default transaction manager comes with the standard options most setups will use, but other versions are as follows:
+The default transaction manager comes with the standard options most setups use.
+The other version is non-remote only enclaves (named “tessera-simple”).

 Data recovery (Legacy)

 Tessera contains functionality to request transactions from other nodes in the network; this is useful if the database is lost or corrupted somehow.

 However, depending on the size of the network and the number of transactions made between peers, this can put heavy strain on the network resending all the data.

 How to enable

 The data recovery mechanism is intended to be a “switch-on” feature as a startup command.
 The times when you will need this will be known prior to starting the application (usually after a disaster event).
 When starting Tessera, simply add the following property to the startup command: